 The AMA West Hare Scrambles Championship Series is an 8-round series throughout California and Nevada that includes youth, ATV and amateur racing.
 Click the link above to view the series website for the schedule and additional information.

 - View 2019 West Hare Scrambles Points Standings and Archived Standings

 - View 2019 West Hare Scrambles Race Results

 - 2019 West Youth Hare Scrambles Championship Series Supplemental Regulations

 - 2019 West Hare Scrambles Championship Series Supplemental Regulations

 New York Off-Road Association Championship

 The Western New York Off-Road Association Championship is an AMA Featured Series.
 The WNYOA won the 2017 AMA ATV Promoter of the Year award, and is known for its professionally organized events and stacked competition.
 The WNYOA series features bikes, ATV’s and Youth classes in some of the best racing in the Northeast Region.
 The series is also co-sanctioned with two rounds of the AMA Grand National Cross Country Series and two AMA East Hare Scramble rounds.

 Mid East Racing

-The Mid East Racing series is a 2018 AMA Featured Series.
-Its two-day event format feature hare scrambles varying from one to three hours in length at venues in the Carolinas.
+The Mid East Racing series is an AMA Featured Series.
+The two-day event format features hare scrambles varying from one to three hours in length at venues in the Carolinas.
 Its events feature classes for bikes, ATVs, and youth.